gavinorman/AusCert/README.md

-# DECO3800 - Frontend
+# DECO3801 - Frontend

 This is the frontend part of the application.
-The API (backend) is located here: https://github.com/bjwood/deco3800-be

 ### Pre-requisites